 - B. Current Environment A description of the current functional requirements for the following systems can be found in the MMIS Contract and supporting documentation located at the DHCFP.

 - 1. Enrollment;

 - 2. Eligibility;

 - 3. Provider Network Data;

 - 4. PCP Assignment;

-- 5. Claims Payment; and,
+- 5. Claims Payment; and

 - 6. Encounter Data.

 - C. The MCO must provide encounter data report files in prescribed data fields to DHCFP's encounter data processing agent on a monthly basis.
 DHCFP will provide the required data fields and data transfer instructions upon execution of the contract.

+- D. The MCO will be required to provide encounter data from all providers.
+It is the MCO's responsibility to require this data and enforce the requirement from their providers.